 Design and Build

-So it's a slightly longer Tiguan.
-What are the benefits of that inside?
-The obvious answer is that this Allspace model's extra 60mm of overall length has made possible the fitment of a third seating row.
+Otherwise, things are much as before.
+This Allspace model's extra 60mm of overall length over a standard Tiguan makes possible the fitment of a third seating row.
 As with rivals, these additional pews are really only really intended for children, but they're no more cramped than those you'll find in obvious direct rivals like Skoda's Kodiaq or Nissan's X-Trail.
 You'll need to use the middle row's standard liding mechanism and push the centre bench right forward if lanky adults are to be accommodated at the very back.

-This Tiguan's added length has also boosted boot space.
-With the rearmost seats in place, boot capacity is 230-litres; with the two seats stowed away into the boot floor, capacity has risen 85 litres-from the five-seat version to a total of 700-litres.
+This Tiguan's added length also boosts boot space.
+With the rearmost seats in place, boot capacity is 230-litres; with the two seats stowed away into the boot floor, capacity rises 85 litres-from the five-seat version to a total of 700-litres.
 Drop the second row as well and capacity reaches 1775-litres.
-These will be satisfyingly spacious numbers for potential family buyers, even if they can't quite match the figures of the Volkswagen Group model this car shares its engineering with, that Skoda Kodiaq.
+These will be satisfyingly spacious numbers for potential family buyers, even if they can't quite match the figures of the competing Volkswagen Group models this car shares its engineering with, that Skoda Kodiaq and the SEAT Tarraco.

 Market and Model

-Prices start at just over £30,000 at rates that represent a premium of around £2,500 over an ordinary Tiguan.
-Most buyers will focus on the 150PS version of Volkswagen's familiar 2.0-litre TDI diesel engine, priced from around £32,000.
-If you want 4MOTION 4WD with this variant, then an extra £1,600 will secure it and there's also the £1,600 option of DSG automatic transmission.
-As for trim levels, there's a choice of 'SE Nav', 'Match', 'SEL', 'R-Line' and 'R-Line Tech' options.
+Prices start at just over £32,000 at rates that represent a premium of around £3,500 over an ordinary Tiguan.
+Most buyers will focus on the 150PS version of Volkswagen's familiar 2.0-litre TDI diesel engine, priced from around £34,500 - or around £36,000 with DSG auto transmission.
+If you want 4MOTION 4WD with the 2.0 TDI 150PS DSG variant, then an extra £2,000 will secure it.
+As for trim levels, there's a choice of 'Life', 'Elegance' and 'R-Line' options, with prices up to around £43,000.
 All models come with alloy wheels, 'Climatic' semi-automatic air conditioning, a trip computer, all-round electric windows, an alarm, power heated door mirrors and a 'Composition Media' infotainment system.

 Safety kit includes a clever 'Automatic Post-Collision Braking System' that automatically brakes the car down to 6mph after a collision - so if, say, someone hits you and, understandably, you go to pieces, the car will automatically sort itself out.
 There's also a 'Front Assist' system that at speed, scans the road ahead as you drive for potential accident hazards, warning you if one is detected and automatically braking if necessary.
 You get that same kind of functionality at urban speeds too, as part of a 'City Emergency Braking' system included as part of the 'Front Assist' package.